Napoleon Bonaparte's Army secures Eygpt and attacks Syria.

 A more purely Egyptian holiday was the Festival of the Nile held on the 28th of August.
-It appealed in particular to the large non-Muslim minorities and common people of Egypt and dated back to the time of the Pharohs.
+It appealed in particular to the large non-Muslim minorities and common people of Egypt and dated back to the time of the Pharaohs.

 Once again Bonaparte had his bands play, and took the traditional place of Egyptian rulers in the celebrations of the event.

 All is well and we respect your traditions was his message to the people.
 He wanted to sooth not aggrevate them.

 September the 22nd 1798 on the old Gregorian calendar was the New Year on the French Revolutionary one.
 Consol Bonaparte's return to the old calendar was still several years in the future.

 It was the 1st of Vendemiarire, the windy month, year 7 of the Revolution on the new French calendar.
 Bonaparte ordered that "The Festival of the Republic" be celebrated in all of Egypt.

 He sought to impress the Egyptians with the splendor and strength of his army and the Republic.